Letter to New Christian openhandspublications.com Glenn W. Harrell 11-17

 His unconditional love and acceptance of your faith in him results in the truth that you can do nothing to cause him to stop loving and accepting you as belonging to him.
 You don’t work to keep your salvation either–you work as a natural demonstration that God has saved you.
 Good works, for the Christian, are symptomatic, not causal, as relating to redemption and salvation.
 He will do his good works through you so that you may help others see Him, not so that you can become a self-righteous, puffed up show-off.

 The bible calls us to confession.
-The already-Christian does not confess sin to become a Christian again, (This is not possible) rather to be a Christian.
+The already-Christian does not confess sin to become a Christian again, (This is not possible) rather to grow as a Christian.
 Confession is agreeing with God about sin.
 Confession is necessary for us to agree with God about what is bad and or good in our walk and fellowship with Him.
 Little growth happens until we learn such openness and honesty.

 The Child of God needs no priest, church or minister as a mediator.
 Through Christ , the one true mediator, He may go directly to his heavenly Father in true repentance and confession.

 “If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make Him a liar and His truth is not in us.”
 I John 1:9-10